c1cad4/cybchat/AI_CONTEXT.md

 ## Nostr Protocol Implementation

 ### Overview
-BitChat integrates Nostr as a secondary transport for communicating with mutual favorites when Bluetooth connectivity is unavailable.
+CybChat integrates Nostr as a secondary transport for communicating with mutual favorites when Bluetooth connectivity is unavailable.
 This integration is transparent to users - messages automatically route through Nostr when needed.

 ### NIP-17 Private Direct Messages
-BitChat implements NIP-17 (Private Direct Messages) for metadata-private communication:
+CybChat implements NIP-17 (Private Direct Messages) for metadata-private communication:

 1. **Gift Wrap Structure**:
    ```